Alaska oil rig drags tugs for miles before grounding

 The stricken Kulluk oil rig is owned by Royal Dutch/Shell and is a vital part of its controversial Arctic oil drilling program, which has encountered several problems.

-The 28,000-tonne, saucer-shaped rig was pushed toward the shore by waves up to 35 feet and winds up to 62 mph, dragging its main towing vessel the Aiviq and a tug, the Alert, behind it.
+The 28,000-tonne, saucer-shaped rig was pushed toward the shore by waves up to 35 feet (11 meters) and winds up to 62 mph (100 kph), dragging its main towing vessel the Aiviq and a tug, the Alert, behind it.

 "We are talking about near hurricane-strength conditions," said Darci Sinclair of the Kulluk Tow Incident Unified Command, set up by the U.S. Coast Guard and the companies involved.